7 Sources for Polygon News

 The good news is, the core idea behind the index is more powerful than ever in crypto.
 We just have to switch our thinking.
 Instead of asking when smart money is trading, we need to ask what they're doing on-chain.
 This is where on-chain data becomes our new, crypto-native SMI.

 Because blockchains are transparent, we get a front-row seat to the action.
 We can see exactly when big players are stacking sats, selling off, or just holding tight.
 These on-chain metrics give us the same kind of institutional sentiment the original SMI was designed to capture, but with far more clarity.
+For a closer look at interpreting these patterns, On Chain Analysis: A Trader's Ultimate Guide explains the key strategies step by step.

 To create a crypto-friendly version of the SMI, we're swapping intraday timing for on-chain flows and balances.
 A few key metrics are fantastic proxies for tracking the moves of whales, funds, and seasoned traders.